 13. How many locations can we do for the engagement session?
 I recommend 1 location.
 We usually have a window of 2 hours for optimal lighting on any given day and you don't want to waist wonderful light on travel time in between locations.
 For that reason, I strongly recommend one location.

-17. When are my wedding images delivered and how?
+16. When are my wedding images delivered and how?
 Your images are delivered within 8 weeks of your wedding day via an online gallery.
-You and anyone you invite to view the gallery can download the hi-res images that they want for free.
+You and anyone you invite to view the gallery can download the hi-res images that they want.
 The images can be downloaded to all your devices or shared to social media very easily.

-19. Can I purchase the copyright to my images and print my own photos without having to purchase them from you?
+18. Can I purchase the copyright to my images and print my own photos without having to purchase them from you?
 My weddings include the hi-res images and print release that allows you to make unlimited prints for your own personal use.
-This is not an extra charge.